 He stood up, tilting the ebony case in the light, as the lady joined him to get a closer look at it.

 "We stole it and they tried to steal it back," he mused.
 "But they didn't send their best.
 So what does it mean?"

 The lady shrugged.
 "They have no best.
 They suck."

 The man smiled at that.
 "That could be true."

 He tucked the ebony case in his pocket and began to walk away.

 He spoke without looking back.
 "Take him.
 He might be of use."

 The lady slipped the dagger back where it came from.
 She approached the boy, and with a slight grunt managed to lift him up and tossed him over her shoulder like he was but a sack of potatoes.

 The trio disappeared into the night.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Lost SyntaxWrite a Review